Damson Jam is beautifully tart and has a wonderful unique flavour. Perfect for using up your windfalls!

 When I was growing up we had a Victoria plum tree and a huge pear tree which dominated the garden but the Damson tree just minded its own business in one of the borders.

-The Victoria plum tree and the pear tree have long since languished but the Damson tree has soldiered on.
+The Victoria plum and pear tree have long since languished but the Damson tree has soldiered on.

 I came up with what I thought was a stroke of genius!
-I used my Oxo Goodgrips Cherry/Olive pitter as it is so sturdy and proved perfect for the job.
+I used my Oxo Good Grips Cherry/Olive pitter as it’s so sturdy and proved perfect for the job.

-I decided I didn’t fancy fishing for stones at the end of the jam making process with rubber gloves and I’m really glad I opted to remove them beforehand.
+I decided I didn’t fancy fishing for stones at the end of the jam-making process with rubber gloves so I’m glad I removed them beforehand.

-The only problem with pitting the Damsons beforehand is that there is a certain amount of plum still stuck to the stone, which would also happen when using a knife or the squeeze technique.
+The only problem with pitting the Damsons beforehand is that the plum flesh still stuck to the stone.
+This would also happen when using a knife or the squeeze technique.

 Not wanting to waste any flesh I decided to simmer my stones in a small amount of water.

-I love chatting jam, so if you have any questions or want to tell me how you got on then do fire away in the comment section below!
+I love chatting jam, so if you have any questions or want to tell me how you got on, please fire away in the comment section below!

 Damson Jam